rael-g/Piece/docs/Development/BuildSystem.md

 This document describes the architectural decisions regarding the project structure, build system, and integration strategy for the Piece Engine.
 The design is centered around three main requirements:
 1.  **Hybrid Language Support:** Integrate C++ for the core engine and C# for high-level logic and tools.
 2.  **IDE & Platform Agnosticism:** Allow any developer to contribute using their preferred editor (VSCode, Visual Studio, etc.) and operating system (Windows, Linux).
-3.  **Modular Component Architecture:** The build system must support the engine's core philosophy of modularity, where components (especially rendering backends) are plugins selected at runtime.
+3.  **Modular Component Architecture:** The build system must support the engine's core philosophy of modularity, where components (especially rendering implementations) are plugins selected at runtime.

 ---